 - While cooking press the edges of the parathas so that they don’t remain under cooked.

-- Serve Chana Dal Methi Parathas hot with homemade butter in a true punjabi style.
-This is how the parathas are devoured by the punjabis…. with lots and lots of butter or makhan as it called locally.
+- Serve dal parathas hot with homemade butter in a true punjabi style.
+This is how the parathas are devoured by the punjabis….
+With lots and lots of butter or makhan as it called locally.